fjames86/frpc/README.md

 * At the moment, reading from TCP streams requires buffering the input to cope with reading multiple fragments.
 A fragmented-stream type could be defined to wrap the underlying socket stream so that we can avoid the buffering on reads.
 You still need to buffer writes because you need to know how much you intend to write before you've written it.
 * You can start listening on wildcard ports (by supplying 0 as a port number), but there is no way to find out what ports were selected.
 This makes it impossible to inform the port mapper of where to direct traffic.
-* Could make it easier to add more transports, e.g. using CL+SSL.
+* Could make it easier to add more transports, e.g. SSL/TLS stream, writing to shared memory etc.
+Probably not much call for this.
 * UDP multicast?
-* The XDR serializer is probably not as efficient as it could be.
+* The XDR serializer is probably not as efficient as it could be, but who really cares if it works.

 ## 9. License